 Recommendation: We recommend that the state retain the current special education funding structure.
 First, the current formula is not a significant departure from the census approach discussed above.
 The issues with the current formula appear to be less a result of its structure and more of the relatively low Basic Education Allowance that drives its funding level.
 We believe that replacing the current BEA with the higher funding allowances generated through the evidence-based prototypical schools will raise the base allocation to a level so that the 93 percent extra allocation for special education students would produce adequate funding for special education services.
+Special education funding would then be provided at the rate of 1.9309 times the newly determined BEA for each FTE student identified as eligible for special education services - up to the current limit of 12.7 percent (or a new level if evidence indicated this number did not accurately reflect the incidence of special education children in most school districts).
+The "safety net" for children with severe disabilities should be maintained.
 We reiterate our suggestion above to streamline the excess reporting system for determining excess costs for the safety net portion of special education funding.